mariosemes/CasaOS-TMCstore/Apps/nextcloud/README.md

 ## "Access trough untrusted domain" error

-In case you get the "Access trough untrusted domain" error, you should add this to your config.php file:
+In case you get the "Access trough untrusted domain" error, you should edit/add this to your `config.php` file:

 ```
     'trusted_domains' =>
       array (